jneilliii/OctoPrint-RTMPStreamer/README.md

 # OctoPrint-RTMPStreamer
 **Overview:** Plugin that adds a tab to OctoPrint for viewing, starting, and stopping a re-encoded stream to any RTMP server.

+**Warning:** Recent updates to Twitch's embed protocol has made the viewer enabled on the tab unusable.
+I'm looking into a solution but initial research indicates this may only be possible with a fully qualified domain name.

 **Details:** Based on the work found [here](https://blog.alexellis.io/live-stream-with-docker/).

 **Notes:**